 I think I have pretty much made up my mind about this except for two things.
 We will have to see how smooth my commute is, and it will depend on the price they offer me.
 Right now it is slightly more expensive than what I pay now, but they said in the winter the price goes down.
 Especially in December, because nobody wants to move in December.
 But that is when my lease is up.
 It cost as much as $300 less than what they are listing it for right now.
 So we will see.
 I imagine in the next few days I will test out the commute.
 At least on my scooter, I could take the train and be guaranteed of having a seat.
 There is a designated place in the center car for handicapped riders.
 If I was feeling better, of course, 5 minutes standing up on the train (if it was that crowded) would be no big deal.
 If getting from the apartment to the train station goes smoothly enough, I am willing to sacrifice the 5-minute walk for the other plusses about this place.
 And if they offer me the right price.
 Even then....

 My daughter and I have worked out some financial issues between us.
 We have agreed on an amount she will be paying me every month to get what she owes me paid back, and after that, she will be paying an agreed-upon rent.
 I told her if she pays rent, when we move, then she has the right to get a dog, as long as it is not a huge one (she was wanting a Great Dane !!!).
 I would also like to find some assurance that the dog she gets is a calm dog.
 Her health still does not leave her in shape to handle a really rough, overly energetic dog.
 But her having a dog also would assure her helping take care of mine (if she takes hers out, then she can take mine out).
 Of course, there would be times I would have to do both, but not until I feel better.
 Anyway, the amount she is paying me now leaves me in better financial shape.
-I actually stood up for myself and told her things had to change.
-And I think it feels better for both us that that is not an issue between us anymore.
-I'm getting better about stuff like that. :)

 The only other thing I have to say is I got frustrated today and have not eaten like I should.
 It was the constant pain and the fact that I am not losing weight no matter how hard I try.
 It was sugar, though, and not wheat.
 Hopefully the visit to the functional medicine doctor will help get things moving along.